City Guide for: Larvik, Norway

 Kragerø

-Kragerø is a charming coastal town known for its art galleries, picturesque harbor, and beautiful archipelago.
-Explore the town center, visit the Edvard Munch House (where he spent time), and take a boat trip to the islands.
+Kragerø is a charming coastal town known for its picturesque archipelago and artistic heritage.
+Explore the narrow streets lined with white-painted wooden houses, visit the Edvard Munch House (where the famous painter spent time), and enjoy the stunning views of the sea.
+Take a boat trip to explore the islands and enjoy swimming, fishing, and hiking.

 Travel Time